HomeBiographyArtworksSealsArticlesPublicationsReviewsConversationColumnNewsChinese PaintingContact

 One Hundred Years of Solitude,by Garcia Márquez.
 I have not much to say about it.
 It has become a representative of Latin America.

 Voices Carry: Behind Bars and Backstage During China's Revolution and Reform, a biography by Ying Ruocheng.
 Ying Ruocheng was the former Deputy Minister of Culture.
-His grandfather Ying Lianzhi is the founder of Ta Kung Pao and Fu Jen Catholic University in Beijing, and his father Ying Qianli helped was the founder of Fu Jen Catholic University in Taiwan.
+His grandfather Ying Lianzhi was the founder of Ta Kung Pao and Fu Jen Catholic University in Beijing, and his father Ying Qianli was the founder of Fu Jen Catholic University in Taiwan.
 He came from a well-educated intellectual family.
 The history of this family is enough to write a book.

-Ying Ruocheng had played many roles, including the hated Liu Mazi and Little Liu Mazi in the drama Teahouse, Liu Siye in the movie Camel Xiangzi, Willy Loman in Arthur Miller's Death of a Salesman, the warden in the movie The Last Emperor, and Lama Norbu in the movie Little Buddha.
+Ying Ruocheng played many roles, including the hated Liu Mazi and Little Liu Mazi in the drama Teahouse, Liu Siye in the movie Camel Xiangzi, Willy Loman in Arthur Miller's Death of a Salesman, the warden in the movie The Last Emperor, and Lama Norbu in the movie Little Buddha.
 His career is enough to write a book.

-However, Ying Ruocheng's autobiography Voices Carry began with his prisoned life in 1968, because it was the most bizarre thing that happened in his life.
+However, Ying Ruocheng's autobiography Voices Carry began with his prison life in 1968, because it was the most bizarre thing that happened in his life.
 "This period of time in prison has allowed me to learn more about the situation in China than what I had learned in my whole life, which is gratifying."
 The author has an optimistic spirit.

-About the passages of the author’s experience in prison, It will be interesting to compare this part with Yan Geling's best work so far, Inmate Lu Yanshi.
+About the passages of the author’s experience in prison, it will be interesting to compare this part with Yan Geling's best work so far, Inmate Lu Yanshi.

 Wang Shuo’s Wild Beast, Die Satisfied, I’m Your Father, and Master of Mischief are good.
 They were subversive when they were just published back then.